walakaka77/test-doc-site/parent-page-tech-adventures/child-page-4-search-engine-optimization/grandchild-page-4-backlink-checklist/backlink-checklist.markdown

 - But consistently declining organic traffic and poor traffic value
 ![dogsvets has consistently declining organic traffic and poor traffic value](../../parent-page-tech-adventures/child-page-4-search-engine-optimization/grandchild-page-4-backlink-checklist/image-dogsvets-low-traffic-value.png)

+{: .note}
+So it's clear that high DA does not necessarily mean it's a good site.
+Please watch out if your outreach partner only references this metric.
+They should be using this as a gauge, combined with other SEO metrics.

 ### Step 2: Check Organic Traffic

 Assessing organic traffic involves examining traffic patterns to ensure they are genuine.
 Look for signs of artificial inflation or consistent declines to understand the site's credibility and reliability.